These Dry Moong Dal Samosas has a flaky crust. The Dry Moong Dal stuffing is sweet, spicy and loaded with dry fruits.

 - In a wide bowl add flour,salt and the fat(ghee/oil).
 Rub the mixture using both the hand till the mixture look crumbly and the fat is evenly distributed.
 Add carom seeds and give it a mix.

-- Add water,1 tbsp each time.
+- Add water,1 tablespoon each time.
 Knead the dough to a little firm consistency by adding little water each time.
 Cover dough with a kitchen towel for 30 min.
 Meanwhile prepare the stuffing.

 - Note:.Once the dough rests for sometime,it will become little more soft,so add water accordingly.